Jamie Heaslip

-James Peter Richard Heaslip (born 15 December 1983) is an Irish rugby union former player who played for Leinster and Ireland.
+James Heaslip (born 15 December 1983) is an Irish former rugby union player who represented Leinster, Ireland and the British & Irish Lions.
 He played as a number 8.
 Heaslip earned 95 caps for Ireland during his international career from 2006 to 2017, making him one of the most capped players in Irish national team history.

 Early life

 Heaslip was born in Tiberias, Israel, while his father, retired Brigadier General Richard Heaslip, was there on duty with UNIFIL.
 His father was one of the founding officers of the elite Army Ranger Wing (ARW), Ireland's special operations force.

 The youngest of four children, he has two brothers and a sister.
 Jamie and his family moved back to Ireland when he was still young, settling in the town of Naas where he lived until moving to Dublin aged 17.
 He attended Newbridge College, in County Kildare.

 In 2004, he starred in the U-21 World Cup, held in Scotland, where Ireland finished as runners-up to New Zealand.
 Following his performance, Heaslip was nominated for the IRB Under-21 World Player of the Year award.

 Professional career

 Heaslip made his Leinster senior debut in the Celtic League in March 2005.

 Heaslip was named in the first Celtic League Dream Team in 2007 and along with Ben Blair and Felipe Contepomi retained his place in 2008, in 2009 he became the only player to have been named in all three sides and retained his unique record in 2010.

 Heaslip scored his side’s only try in the Heineken Cup semi-final in which Leinster were defeated 26–16 by the eventual champions Toulouse.